storageos/tutorials/install-storageos/010-install-etcd.md

-In this tutorial, we'll look how to install the StorageOS Cluster Operator.
-It is a Kubernetes native application developed to deploy and configure StorageOS clusters, and assist with maintenance operations.
-The operator will deploy a StorageOS cluster based on the configuration specified in the cluster definition.

 StorageOS uses etcd to store its metadata.
 First we will install a cluster using the etcd operator.
 Which is used sole for testing purposes.
 Check